CIHR Peer Review Manual for New Investigator Salary Award Applications

 The Relevance Review Process is used by strategic leads and/or partners to assess the alignment of an application with a specific research theme described in the funding opportunity (FO).
 As the name implies, the process is used when it is important for applications to be relevant to (or in alignment with) targeted research components of the FO.
 This review approach is generally reserved for strategic FOs and Priority Announcements (PAs).

-The objectives of the at-home review of the peer review process are to:
+The objectives of the individual review of the peer review process are to:

-- - complete a comprehensive review of all the applications submitted to an a competition;
+- - complete a comprehensive review of all the applications submitted to a competition;

 - - establish an initial rank-order of all the applications.

 The individual review process ensures that all applicants benefit from the review process as they will receive the written reviews from the assigned reviewers.
 It also assists in identifying the most competitive applications to ultimately support the creation of an accurate rank-order list for the competition.